Learn The Difference Between Game-Based Learning and Gamification

 We are sure most primary teaching professionals have incorporated game-based learning (GBL) into their curriculum, at least once.
 Gamification and game-based learning, both the terms have become buzzwords in the educational sector.
 Consequently, some general misunderstanding still occurs regarding what both of these are.

 Each of the ideas may provide your classroom with resourceful experiences.
-However, the differentiation leads to a bigger variance in knowledge outcomes while comparing game-based learning vs. gamification.
+However, the differentiation between game-based learning vs gamification leads to a bigger variance in knowledge outcomes when comparing game-based learning vs. gamification.
 So, what’s the difference?

 Game-Based Learning (GBL)